 What to eat before gastric sleeve surgery

 Eat before gastric sleeve surgery as directed by your weight loss surgeon in Mexico.
 Pre diet before sleeve surgery is aimed at reducing your daily calorie intake and reduce the consumption of carbohydrates and sugars.
-Vertical sleeve pre op diet usually begins about two to three weeks prior to your gastric sleeve surgery in Mexico.
+Vertical sleeve pre op diet usually begins about two to three weeks prior to your gastric sleeve surgery.
 You can use creative recipes to make your diet plans easier and more enjoyable to follow.

 2 week pre op diet for gastric sleeve

 Best pre op diet for gastric sleeve will focus on reducing calories (particularly carbohydrates), increasing the intake of proteins, and adding healthy fats to the diet.
 Pre bariatric sleeve surgery diet plan will eliminate refined sugars, such as those in soft drinks and candies.
 The intake of pasta and breads will be significantly curtailed.
-Your Mexico bariatric surgeon will encourage you to eat at least 60 grams of proteins every day.
+Your bariatric surgeon will encourage you to eat at least 60 grams of proteins every day.